maciejskorski/beta_tails/README.md

 # beta_tails

-tail bounds for beta distribution
+Tail bounds for beta distribution are derived as a theoretical result, in form of a Bernstein-type inequality.
+The peformance is evaluated in a Python notebook.